-- Given a collection of space-points we need to group together those space-points that belong to a track and determine the tracks features. - The important feature of a track is its momentum, so we open a parenthesis on momentum measurement - Then we will look at pattern recognition - Then study two track fit algorithms: the Kalman filter and the global chi-squared fit.
+- Given a collection of space-points we need to group together those space-points that belong to a track and determine the tracks features. - The important feature of a track is its momentum, so we open a parenthesis on momentum measurement - Then we will look at tracking at trigger level - Then study two track fit algorithms: the Kalman filter and the global chi-squared fit.
+Adaptive global methods are also discussed.